ynslmz/tv-maze-api-vue/README.md

 ### Starting the Project

-I used `npm create vue@latest` command to create project with minumum help.
+I used the `npm create vue@latest` command to create a project with minimum help.
 I will add features that I need later

 ![alt text](image.png)

 ## Instructions to run

 - I used node v18.20.2 and npm v10.5.0.
-Please, make sure using minimum these versions or above.
+Please, make sure to use a minimum of these versions or above.
 - Create an environment file from the sample.

 ### Dont forget to install dependencies first